TCP-Lab/MORPHEUS/README.md

 If everything worked properly, the message *All output files have been correctly saved to \<output\>* is printed in Fiji Log window.

-For a more detailed guide to MORPHEUS algorithm and output, please refer to:
+For a more detailed guide to MORPHEUS algorithm and output, please refer to the following docs:

-Ruffinatti FA, Genova T, Mussano F, Munaron L. **MORPHEUS: An automated tool for unbiased and reproducible cell morphometry**. *J Cell Physiol.*
+1. Ruffinatti FA, Genova T, Mussano F, Munaron L. **MORPHEUS: An automated tool for unbiased and reproducible cell morphometry**. *J Cell Physiol.*
 2020;235:10110–10115. https://doi.org/10.1002/jcp.29768

-and **MORPHEUS - User Guide and SM.pdf'**.
+2. **MORPHEUS - User Guide and Supplementary Materials**